Alleged mastermind in David Ortiz shooting is arrested in Dominican Republic

 Gomez was a target of a US Attorney’s Office’s Organized Crime Drug Enforcement Task Force investigation called “Operation Wrecking Ball,” a drug trafficking sting, as recently as March, according to Maj.
 Gen. Ney Aldrin Bautista Almonte, director of the Dominican Republic National Police.

+A US indictment unsealed in March lists a Victor Hugo Gomez as a defendant, wanted on two counts of drug possession, one count of conspiracy to distribute cocaine and heroin and one count of conspiracy to conduct financial transactions with money earned unlawfully.

-A total of 12 suspects are in custody in what was originally believed to be a plot against one of the Dominican Republic’s best known personalities.
-Two other suspects are still on the loose.
+A total of 12 suspects are in custody in connection with the Ortiz shooting; two others are still on the loose.

+One of those suspects is the man accused of bankrolling the hit, Alberto Miguel Rodriguez Mota, who is also at large.

+It’s unclear why he would have put up the $7,800 payment for the would-be assassins as police allege.
+Gomez, Rodriguez Mota and two other suspects in the plot had previously crossed paths in jail, the prosecutor’s office said in a statement.

 Ortiz was on a crowded bar patio in Santo Domingo the night of June 9 when a gunman walked in, pulled out a Browning Hi-Power 9mm and shot him once in the lower back.